IlyaPavlovskii/Android-Environments/README.md

 # Android Environments build gradle plugin
 [![](https://jitpack.io/v/IlyaPavlovskii/Android-Environments.svg)](https://jitpack.io/#IlyaPavlovskii/Android-Environments)

-Android Environments plugin helps us to avoid manual declaration build config fields in each build types or product flavors.
-No longer required to write `buildConfigField` for each fields.
+Android Environments plugin helps us to avoid manual declaration of build config fields in each of the build types or product flavors.
+It's no longer required to write `buildConfigField` for every single field.

 ### How to install
 Add next fields in your root `build.gradle` file: